 The maple leaves were orange and the clouds above were white at The University of Tennessee (Knoxville) in November 1976.
 It was time to head out for the SEAC meeting.
 As is still the case today, undergraduate and graduate archaeology students were on limited personal budgets, and it was most economical to pool resources and travel to the meeting in small groups.
 Dave McMahan had a dark green Ford Torino that was in good working condition, and he graciously consented to let me (Tracy Brown) and Wayne Roberts tag along on his trip to Tuscaloosa.
 On this particular trip, Dave quickly discovered that I was harboring a dark personal secret, one Wayne had already discovered the hard way on a previous road trip to visit with James Cambron in Huntsville, Alabama.
 As Wayne so aptly put it, “Tracy’s bladder must be the size of a walnut.”

-The 1976 SEAC meeting was held at the Ramada Inn in downtown Tuscaloosa, and it was very well attended, probably because of its central location in the southeast and some very important presentations on the meeting schedule.
+The 1976 SEAC meeting was held at the Ramada Inn in downtown Tuscaloosa, Alabama, and it was very well attended, probably because of its central location in the southeast and some very important presentations on the meeting schedule.
 One of these was a hold-your-breath-and-wait summary presentation by Jeff Chapman on his recent Early Archaic excavations at Icehouse Bottom.
 Another was a highly anticipated summary presentation by distinguished southeastern archaeologist Dr. Arthur Randolph Kelly on his past excavations at the Ocmulgee National Monument in Macon, Georgia.
 For those of you who might not be familiar with the late A.R.
 Kelly and his work in southeastern archaeology, you can catch up by clicking on the following biographical sketch:

 The Ramada Inn was crowded―to say the least.
 Multiple students were staying in small hotel rooms, and sleeping conditions reminded me of a ferret pile in a pet shop.
 My first night in one of those rooms was uncomfortable and almost sleepless, so I arose early in hopes of a peaceful, quiet, and lonely breakfast in the large hotel restaurant downstairs.
 It was not to be.
 I was stunned by the enormous crowd already gathered for breakfast.
 Every chair at every table was occupied, and the spaces between tables were chocked full of standing archaeologists who were sipping coffee, chomping on Danish rolls, and jabbering with their colleagues.
 The restaurant was hot and uncomfortable, clouds of tobacco smoke drifted through it, and the noise level was very high―almost deafening.
 I thought: “Oh great, no sleep and now no food.”
 Then a miracle dropped from the heavens.